Drone Killers – UAV Detect and Disable/Destroy Systems

 Depending on the required configuration, an operational system will be available from mid-2016.

 The British company OpenWorks Engineering is behind the device SkyWall 100 which is essentially an intelligent bazooka that fires a canister filled with a net to wrap up a drone upto 100 meters away.
-According to the OpenWorks website, “The SkyWall system is a combination of a compressed gas powered smart launcher and an intelligent programmable projectile.
-The first system being released is SkyWall100; a man-portable handheld launcher that is highly mobile and a cost effective way of dealing with the drone threat.”
+According to the OpenWorks website, “The SkyWall system is a combination of a compressed gas powered smart launcher and an intelligent programmable projectile. … a man-portable handheld launcher that is highly mobile and a cost effective way of dealing with the drone threat.”
+Based on the SkyWall 100 technology, a new system, the SkyWall 300, has been released, which is a mounted automatic drone capture system that offers a highly effective way of dealing with the drone threat.

 Another alternative for stopping rogue drones, the battelle DroneDefender, doesn’t shoot or knock them out of the sky, but utilizes a non-kinetic solution to defend airspace up to 400m against UAV, such as quadcopters and hexacopters, without compromising safety or risking collateral damage.
 It is a shoulder-fired weapon that uses radio waves to provide instantaneous disruption of unwanted drones using two different defenses: